 The desire to be liked – when we conform to fit in with the group because we don’t want to appear foolish or be left out.

 For example a person may feel pressurised to smoke because the rest of their friends are.
 Normative influence tends to lead to compliance because the person smokes just for show but deep down they wish not to smoke.
-This means any change of behaviour is temporary.
+This means any change of behavior is temporary.
 For a study on this refer to Asch.

 The desire to be right – when we conform because we are unsure of the situation or lack knowledge, so we look to others who we believe may have more information than us.
 This explanation tends to lead to internalisation.